-A Guide to Accessible Social Media will assist you with creating accessible content on four social media platforms:
+A Guide to Accessible Social Media will enable you to develop accessible content for various social media platforms often used in higher education, including:

 Prepared by Matisse Hamel-Nelis